nashville-software-school/client-side-mastery/CourseMaterial/Sprint_2/BeginingJS/Projects/DailyJournal_Part2.md

 ```

 Add those new objects to your journal entries array.
 Make sure you separate each object with a comma, and do not put a comma after the last one.

+1. Add a script tag to your index.html file that runs your JavaScript file
+1. Practice your JavaScript by console logging your journal entries array or objects.
+1. Create a loop that console logs each entry independently
+1. Create a second loop that only console logs the title of your journal entry
+1. Create a third loop that only console logs entries whose id is an odd number.
+1. Use your chrome debugger to walk through your Javascript and look at the value of different objects.